Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 - Saturday's total is 7.1 points higher than the combined 59.4 PPG average of the two teams.

-- This contest's over/under is 1.7 points under the 68.2 these two squads combine to give up per game in 2021.
+- This contest's over/under is 1.7 points lower than the 68.2 these two squads combine to give up per game in 2021.

-- The average total in Sooners games this season is 62.3, 4.2 points fewer than Saturday's over/under of 66.5 .
+- The Sooners and their opponents score an average of 62.3 points per game, 4.2 fewer than Saturday's total.

-- The 66.5 total in this game is 9.7 points above the 56.8 average total in Jayhawks games this season.
+- The 56.8 PPG average total in Jayhawks games this season is 9.7 points fewer than this game's over/under.

 Oklahoma Stats and Trends

-- In Oklahoma's seven games this year, it has three wins against the spread.

-- The Sooners have been favored by 38.5 points or more once this season and covered the spread.
+- The Sooners covered the spread in their only game when favored by 38.5 points or more.

-- Oklahoma's games this year have gone over the total in five out of seven opportunities (71.4%).
+- Oklahoma's games this year have eclipsed the over/under five times in seven opportunities (71.4%).

-- When Oklahoma picks up over 484.7 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Sooners have seven giveaways this season, while the Jayhawks have seven takeaways .
+- This year, the Sooners have turned the ball over seven times, while the Jayhawks have forced seven.

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.